oktadev/okta-smartfhir-docs/SETUP.md

 ### Step 5- Create the authorization server in Okta
 In Okta, create a custom authorization server (in the Security->API menu) that you'll be using to authorize users in the demo.
 Give the server whatever name you'd like.
 Put in a placeholder value in the "audience" field for now- we'll update it later.
+Don't worry about any other authorization server configurations- it'll be fully configured later in this guide.

 Update the serverless.yml with the proper details:
 ```